egorsmkv/laravel-boilerplate/README.md

 ### Database monitoring

+- Access `http://localhost:8081` to enter the pgweb.
-Access `http://localhost:8888` to enter the temboard.
+- Access `http://localhost:8888` to enter the temboard.

 ### Profiling